mmd-afegbua/augmented-rpc/README.md

 # Augmented RPC Proxy

-A high-performance JSON-RPC proxy optimized for **subgraph syncing** and EVM blockchain interactions.
+A high-performance JSON-RPC proxy with intelligent caching and failover for EVM blockchain interactions.

 ## 🚀 Quick Start